-1. Every program for children and youth must meet established ratios for adults and children.
-Compliance with the established ratio is required at all times, including activities that occur off church premises:

-- Diocesan schools that are accredited or licensed may observe the adult to child ratio as established by the accrediting or licensing agency - For any church program or activity, two (2) unrelated adults (21 or older) at all times.
-In addition, the following adult to child ratios must be maintained: - 1.
-Infants (ages 0-1)
+- 1. Every program for children and youth must meet established ratios for adults and children.
+Compliance with the established ratio is required at all times, including activities that occur off church premises: - Diocesan schools that are accredited or licensed may observe the adult to child ratio as established by the accrediting or licensing agency - For any program or activity, two (2) unrelated adults (21 or older) at all times.
+In addition, the following adult to child ratios must be maintained:

-one adult to three infants (1:3)

-2. Toddlers (ages 1-2)one adult to six toddlers (1:6)3.
-Age $2 - 8^{th}$ gradeone adult to eight children (1:8)4. $9^{th} - 12^{th}$ gradeone adult to twelve youth (1:12)
+1. Infants (ages 0-1) one adult to three infants (1:3) 2.
+Toddlers (ages 1-2) one adult to six toddlers (1:6) 3.
+Age 2 - 8 th grade one adult to eight children (1:8) 4.
+9 th - 12 th grade one adult to twelve youth (1:12)

-2. Programs for infants and children under six (6) years old will have procedures to ensure that children are released only to their parents or those designated by them.

-3. At least two certified Church Personnel must supervise activities (the "Two Adult Rule").
-Church Personnel are prohibited from being alone with a child or youth or multiple children or youth where other adults cannot easily observe them.
-Church Personnel over the age of 21 must directly supervise Church Personnel younger than 21 and be physically present during all activities.

-4. Transporting Children/Youth: When transporting children in vehicles, two adults must be in each except when multiple vehicles are used.
+- 2. Programs for infants and children under six (6) years old will have procedures to ensure that children are released only to their parents or those designated by them. - 3.
+At least two certified Personnel must supervise activities (the "Two Adult Rule").
+Personnel are prohibited from being alone with a child or youth or multiple children or youth where other adults cannot easily observe them.
+Personnel over the age of 21 must directly supervise Personnel younger than 21 and be physically present during all activities. - 4.
+Transporting Children/Youth: When transporting children in vehicles, two adults must be in each except when multiple vehicles are used.
 A list of names and contact numbers must be provided to each driver.
-Parents or guardians must complete written permission forms before Church Personnel transport children and youth for a church sponsored activity or for any purpose.
-A sample form is found in the Appendix.

-5. Overnight Events: All adults accompanying an overnight event must be SGC certified.
-When both boys and girls are participating in overnight activities, certified male and female chaperones must be present.

-6. No person will be permitted to supervise an immediate family member unless another non-related adult is present.
+Parents or guardians must complete written permission forms before Personnel transport children and youth for a church sponsored activity or for any purpose.
+A sample form is found in the Appendix. - 5.
+Overnight Events: All adults accompanying an overnight event must be SGC certified.
+When both boys and girls are participating in overnight activities, certified male and female chaperones must be present. - 6.
+No person will be permitted to supervise an immediate family member unless another non-related adult is present.
 An immediate family member is defined as the spouse, parent, child, sibling, grandparent, partner or co-habitant.
 This also applies to in-law and step family relationships.
-Related personnel may minister together as long as one other unrelated adult is present.
+Related Personnel may minister together as long as one other unrelated adult is present.

-- 7. An up-to-date list of approved congregation-sponsored programs for children and youth will be maintained in the church, school or entity office or where such records are kept. - 8.
-Each program will follow age-appropriate procedures to ensure the safety of children and youth using restrooms and showers or baths, as specified in these policies. - 9.
-When supervising or assisting private activities such as dressing, showering or diapering infants or children, Church Personnel will remain in an area observable by other adults or work in pairs. - 10.
-Classrooms or other areas used by children or youth should have windows or a window in the door unobstructed by blinds, curtains, drapes or posters.
-If there are no windows or a window in the door, the door must remain open.
+- 7. An up-to-date list of approved sponsored programs for children and youth will be maintained in the church, school or entity office or where such records are kept. - 8.
+Each program will follow age-appropriate procedures to ensure the safety of children and youth using restrooms and showers or baths, as specified in these policies. - When supervising or assisting private activities such as dressing, showering or diapering infants or children, Personnel will remain in an area observable by other adults or work in pairs. - 10.
+Classrooms or other areas used by children or youth must have windows or a window in the door unobstructed by blinds, curtains, drapes or posters, so that casual monitoring is convenient.
 Doors of occupied classrooms must be unlocked at all times during activities.
 Unused rooms should be locked.